 KEY SECTOR OPPORTUNITIES FOR EXPORTERS

 Southeast Asia’s growing population and ongoing urbanization is driving interest in higher value farm products.
 As well, the growing middle class in the region is developing a preference for foods that are more convenient, nutritious and packaged in environmentally friendly ways.
 British Columbia’s agrifood producers are in an excellent position to capitalize on the opportunities in this market.

-There are a diverse range of opportunities for British Columbia companies in the Southeast Asia’s technology sub-sectors.
-Common trends in the ICT/Wireless sub sector include rising Internet use and investment in mobile, with rates of mobile usage skyrocketing in the past 10 years.
-For clean technology the emphasis in the region is on renewable energy, water and waste water management, and green buildings.
-In the life sciences sector, significant opportunities exist in biopharmaceuticals, healthcare IT, and the supply of medical devices, with six of the largest countries in the region relying heavily on imported medical devices.
+There are a diverse range of opportunities for British Columbia companies in Southeast Asia’s technology sub-sectors.
+Common trends in the ICT/wireless sub sector include rising Internet use and investment in mobile, with rates of mobile usage skyrocketing in the past 10 years.
+For clean technology, the emphasis in the region is on renewable energy, water and waste water management, and green buildings.
+In the life sciences sector, significant opportunities exist in biopharmaceuticals, healthcare IT and the supply of medical devices, with six of the largest countries in the region relying heavily on imported medical devices.

 Southeast Asia is a major importer of forestry products, with consumption steadily growing in the emerging economies of the region.
-Softwood dominates British Columbia’s forestry exports to the region, but opportunities also exist for low grade construction lumber that could be reused.
+Softwood dominates British Columbia’s forestry exports to the region, but opportunities also exist for low grade construction lumber.

 Learn more about export opportunities for our forestry sector.